 Since Google Docs first came on the scene, its adoption in classrooms has increased dramatically.
-Google Docs transformed from a simple online text editor to a robust and powerful tool that features a variety of functions.
+Google Docs transformed from a simple online text editor to a robust and powerful tool.
+It features a variety of functions.
 Writers, learners and editors of all ages have embraced this collaborative tool for classroom use and beyond.
 Now there is a similarity checker for Google Docs from the folks at Unicheck.

 Today lots of Google Docs users make the most of add-ons to customize their experience with this tool.
 Add-ons can help users make Google Docs a personalized, full-fledged space for writing – and support students throughout the writing process.